webdevvie/emoji/README.md

 This is nothing special.
 Just a simple helper class.
 There are no tests, there are no methods.

 Acknowledgement
 ===============
 All information for this class was taken from [Unicode.org](http://unicode.org/emoji/charts/full-emoji-list.html)

+Also
+====
+If you like this library.
+Find me on twitter [@webdevvie](http://twitter.com/webdevvie) or my personal site [johnbakker.name](http://johnbakker.name) and throw me a 👍 😀